Notice of HIPAA Privacy Practices

 Choose someone to act for you:

-File a complaint if you feel your rights are violated:
+File a complaint if you feel your privacy rights are violated:

 • You can complain if you feel we have violated your rights by contacting us.
-We will strive to address your concerns.
+We will strive to address your concern.

 • You can file a complaint with the U.S. Department of Health and Human Services.

-• We will not retaliate against you for filing a complaint
+• We will not retaliate or take action against you or any individual for filing a complaint.

 For certain health information, you can tell us your choices about what we share.